 “Outside we repaved the garden with reclaimed Portland stone and built a brick wall at the back using period bricks.
 The front steps to the house were reconditioned using Portland stone.”

 Now, after breathing new life into the Victorian villa they have decided to leave London altogether, but they will miss their little slice of Italy:

 “What we will miss the most are the unique features and sense of history of the house.
 It really has a unique atmosphere.
 Being on an elevated position on a private road by the park is like living in a peaceful green oasis surrounded by birdsong.
 A rare treat in London.”

-If you’re interested in owning a piece of Hammersmith history, then view the full property details here, or request a viewing by calling Sales Manager Martin Clements MNAEA on 020 8819 0510, or emailing email@example.com.
+If you’re interested in owning a piece of Hammersmith history, please contact us on 020 8819 0510.